-One week of ASCAT data (20090801-20090807) is reprocessed using AWDP with the NOC corrections applied, in order to compare the resulting statistics with the operational values where VOC corrections were applied.
-In sections 6.1, 6.2 and 6.3 the effect of the NOC corrections on respectively wind retrieval, MLE statistics and QC is examined.
+One week of ASCAT data (20090801-20090807) is reprocessed using AWDP with the NOC corrections applied together with the new MLE normalisation and QC threshold tables, in order to compare the resulting statistics with the operational values where VOC corrections were applied.
+In sections 8.1, 8.2 and 8.3 the effect of the NOC corrections on respectively wind statistics, QC and MLE statistics is examined.

-6.1 Wind statistics
+8.1 Wind statistics

-The wind speed bias (scatterometer wind speed minus NWP wind speed) as a function of WVC is calculated for the reprocessed data with NOC correction and the operational data with VOC correction in Figure 9).
+The wind speed bias (scatterometer wind speed minus NWP wind speed) as a function of WVC is calculated for the reprocessed data with NOC correction and the operational data with VOC correction in Figure 15).
 The NOC case shows a symmetric pattern for the left and right swath, whereas for the VOC case the bias shows less symmetry.
 A symmetric pattern is expected from a physical point of view and implies that the bias may be described as a function of incidence angle instead of as a function of WVC.
 The standard deviation (SD) is comparable in both cases as well as the average value of the bias.
-In the VOC case the NWP 10-m winds were transformed into equivalent neutral winds.
-The resulting biases are slightly negative.
+The NWP 10-m winds were transformed into equivalent neutral winds.
+The resulting biases are slightly positive on average.

-Figure 9 - Wind speed bias and SD per WVC for one week of data, for NOC and VOC
+Figure 15 - Wind speed bias and SD per WVC for one week of data, for NOC and VOC

-Figure 10 - u and v wind component bias SD as a function of WVC, NOC and VOC case.
+Figure 16 - u and v wind component SD of difference ASCAT minus ECMWF as a function of WVC, NOC and VOC case.

-Figure 10 shows the u and v wind component bias SD as a function of WVC.
-The patterns are comparable for the NOC and the VOC correction case, but are systematically lower for the NOC case.
+Figure 16 shows the u and v wind component SD of difference ASCAT minus ECMWF as a function of WVC.
+The patterns are comparable for the NOC and the VOC correction case, but are systematically lower for the NOC case, denoting an improved wind retrieval for NOC.
 Table 1 summarises the wind statistics in terms of bias and standard deviation for the two cases.
 The NOC correction case has better statistics than the operational case (VOC).
 SD values for wind speed V, wind direction phi and wind components u and v are all slightly lower.

 Bias NOC Bias VOC SD NOC SD VOC

-V -0.09 m/s 0.05 m/s 1.29 m/s 1.31 m/s
+V 0.09 m/s 0.05 m/s 1.30 m/s 1.31 m/s

-φ -0.05° 0.29° 15.88° 16.36°
+φ -0.06° 0.29° 15.79° 16.36°

 u -0.17 m/s -0.16 m/s 1.52 m/s 1.54 m/s

-V -0.07 m/s -0.03 m/s 1.64 m/s 1.71 m/s
+v -0.05 m/s -0.03 m/s 1.66 m/s 1.71 m/s